awknode/homelab-2/README.md

 - full disk encryption of proxmox hypervisor
 - all secrets used in helm charts exist in secrets and are encrypted using kubeseal

-## 1.4. motivation
-I've recently changed from an android phone to a second hand iphone se 2020.
-At the same time i started to renovate my flat ( smart home aspects ).
-These 2 events ( and a few other smaller events ) made me want to claim ownership of my own data, migrate away from services such as google, apple and the clouds - ideally without losing the convenience it gives me.
-I used to run a homeserver with proxmox managed by ansible playbooks before - but since its 2022 and kubernetes is a thing i wanted to use kubernetes for this project.
-I also want this stuff to be "secure".

 ## 1.5. the hardware
 I see a lot of ppl attempting to run their homelab in high availability - i dont really plan to run any "critical applications", these i would run in the clouds.
 I ll by running the entire stack on a single server ( that happens to have a bunch of disks ), we ll be running 4 vms in proxmox, 3 that form a k3s cluster and 1 that provides storage ( truenas ).
 If you want to attempt to run it in ha you can run the 3 k3s nodes on 3 seperated hardware, provide a redundant truenas and off you go